How Much to Rewire a House?

 In short?
 No, you don't need planning permission to schedule and perform this sort of work.

-However, there is a requirement to contact your local authority if you live in a listed building and are planning to have your house rewired (or any other electrical work done).
+However, you need to contact your local authority if you live in a listed building and are planning to have your house rewired (or any other electrical work done).

 For example, final installation testing and certification of the completed work will be supplied by the electrician after the job is finished.